craigrow/MyStockTrackerApp/docs/AI_Agent_Setup.md

     and referred to as Prod.
     2. devQ is deployed here: https://mystocktrackerapp-devq-6cb9ce7e7076.herokuapp.com/ and referred to as devQ.
     3. devR is deployed here: https://mystocktrackerapp-devr-607807562777.herokuapp.com/dashboard and referred to as devR.
-4. There is a file at with further instructions for AI agents.
+4. There is a file at /Users/craigrow/craigrow_code/MyStockTrackerApp_Q/docs/code-assist.script.mdwith further instructions for AI agents.
 5. Before starting any coding, please become familiar with all the documents mentioned above and confirm any details necessary.

 ## ⚠️ CRITICAL: Branch Synchronization Protocol